The Swedish Job: Daring Thieves Steal Royal Jewels, Escape On Motorboat

 Three of Sweden's crown jewels, dating back to the 17th century, were stolen Tuesday in a brazen daylight heist.

-Two crowns and an orb are missing, and the thieves still at large.
-They fled from the church first by bicycle and then by motorboat, and an international search is underway.
+Two crowns and an orb are missing, and the thieves are still at large.
+They fled from the church first by bicycle and then by motorboat.
+An international search is underway.

 The golden, jewel-encrusted crowns and orb were on display at the Strängnäs Cathedral, west of Stockholm, near the banks of Lake Malar.
 The larger crown and the orb were made for King Karl IX's funeral at Strängnäs Cathedral in 1611, while the smaller crown was made for the funeral of his wife Kristina in 1625, also at the cathedral.